top of page

 A granite obelisk at Pole Hill was erected in 1824 under the direction of the Astronomer Royal, the Rev. John Pond M.A., to mark true north for the Royal Observatory based at Greenwich.
 It was placed on high ground along the line of the Greenwich Meridian so it could be seen and used as a reference point for the observatory.
 Its location was later recalculated in the 19th century where the obelisk was deemed to have been erected 19 feet west of the true meridian line.

-Chingford has until recently been home to one of London’s great attractions, Walthamstow Stadium.
-“The Stow” dog-track was built in 1933 by William Chandler, a street-corner bookmaker and had been owned by his family until its sale in 2008 to property developers.
+Chingford was until recently the home of one of London’s great attractions, Walthamstow Stadium.
+“The Stow” dog-track was bought in 1931 by William Chandler, a street-corner bookmaker and continued to be owned by his family until its sale in 2008 to property developers.
+Sadly, this has been redeveloped for Housing, but it retains its Art Deco entrance and clock tower which was built in 1932.
+Prior to being used for greyhound racing it was a sports ground used by Walthamstow Grange Football Club

 Famous People